comp-lin-alg/comp-lin-alg-course/doc/source/L6_krylov.rst

 .. proof:exercise::

-   The :func:`cla_utils.exercises10.arnoldi` function has been left unimplemented.
+   `(\ddagger)` The :func:`cla_utils.exercises10.arnoldi` function has been left unimplemented.
 It should implement the Arnoldi algorithm using Numpy array operations where possible, and return the `Q` and `H` matrices after the requested number of iterations is complete.
    What is the minimal number of Python for loops possible?

    The test